StuyPulse/cv-edu-2017/README.md

 ##### void Imgproc.cvtColor(Mat input, Mat output, int code);

-Convert the color representation of `input`, and save it in `destionation`.
+Convert the color representation of `input`, and save it in `output`.
 You can pass the same Mat as `input` and `output` to overwite the original Mat.